LANDSCAPE OF MOTHERS

 Have you noticed that:

-• You have difficult relationships with your family of origin where you never feel seen or understood?
+• You have difficult relationships with your family of origin where you don't feel seen or understood?

 • Relationships feel like a struggle and you always feel like you’re getting it wrong?